 About the Borough

+Today, with a population of just over 3,000, Myerstown is the classic American small-town: walkable and community-oriented with familiar streets and friendly faces.
 Within the borough or very close by is access to grocery stores, farmers’ markets, several banks, multiple health care providers, and a number of professional and personal service providers.
-Also within driving distance is an assortment of family-owned restaurants and taverns with their own unique styles, offering everything from traditional Pennsylvania Dutch cuisine to awardwinning Italian.
+Also within driving distance is an assortment of family-owned restaurants and taverns with their own unique styles, offering everything from traditional Pennsylvania Dutch cuisine to award-winning Italian.
+Additionally, its central location in the Mid-Atlantic U.S. makes for an easy day trip to Philadelphia, Washington, D.C., and New York.

 Myerstown has 26.64 acres of land devoted to recreation for its citizens and visitors.
-These recreational areas are home to a public swimming pool, four tennis courts, a tot lot for children, three baseball diamonds, basketball and volleyball facilities, a stocked fish pond, and a large shaded picnic area with three pavilions.
+These recreational areas are home to a community pool, tennis courts, a tot lot for children, three baseball diamonds, basketball and volleyball facilities, a stocked fish pond, and large shaded picnic areas with three pavilions.
 With the Borough’s extensive network of sidewalks, these assets are all within walking distance of any neighborhood.

 With a cost of living below the state and national average, an abundance of recreational opportunities, and a wide variety of housing options, Myerstown is the perfect place to raise a family.
 This community allows its residents to enjoy all the features of a historic town while maintaining its rural charm.